Mental Health Treatment Through a Partial Hospital Program

 - Acceptance and Commitment Therapy

-The program also features tailored specialty tracks for individuals with a history of trauma and post-traumatic stress disorder (PTSD) and those diagnosed with borderline personality and related disorders.
-There is also a program for substance abuse as well as a young adult track for individuals ages 18 to 25.
+The programs also feature tailored specialty tracks for individuals with a history of trauma and post-traumatic stress disorder (PTSD) and those diagnosed with borderline personality and related disorders.
+There is also a program for substance abuse as well as a young adult track for individuals ages 18 to 26.

 The success of our program is vital for our patients’ well-being.
-To measure our program’s success, we offer post treatment satisfaction and improvement outcome surveys.
-We also invite individuals to comment and offer any feedback they may have about the program so we can best meet our patients’ needs.
+To measure our programs’ success, we offer surveys to all patients, to learn how happy they are with treatment, and to understand the specific improvements they made.
+We also invite people to comment and offer any feedback so that we can continually adapt to our patients’ needs and improve the programs.